Introducing Czech Republic

 Located in the heart of Europe, the Czech Republic is renowned as one of the continent's most striking destinations.
-Seamlessly blending dramatic architecture with rolling hills and ancient forests, the country effortlessly transports visitors to a fairy-tale setting.
-In essence, the Czech Republic's spellbinding beauty and vibrant nightlife allow travellers to truly live their own adventures.
+Seamlessly blending dramatic architecture with rolling hills and ancient forests, the country transports visitors to a fairytale setting, where they can live out their own grand adventures.

 Best time to visit

 A good time to visit the Czech Republic is in May or September, when the weather is mild and Prague is not too crowded.
 For those who don't mind travelling during peak season, the country is wonderfully warm in July and August.
-April and October are also good months to visit the Czech Republic.
-Although a little chillier, they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
-Read more about the Czech Republic's Climate and Weather.
+April and October are a little chillier but they fall outside the regular tourist seasons, and accommodation is generally cheaper and more plentiful.

 What to see in the Czech Republic

--Prague's Old Town is an architectural wonderland, brimming with medieval, Baroque and Art Nouveau buildings.
+-Visit Prague's Old Town, an architectural wonderland brimming with medieval, Baroque and Art Nouveau buildings.

 -Check out the surreal statue of Kafka located close to the Spanish Synagogue and the Franz Kafka Museum in the Malá Strana area.

 -Take a trip to Sedlec's Ossuary, a medieval Gothic chapel decorated with the remains of 40,000 human skeletons.

 -Head east of Prague to the Bohemian village of Cesky Krumlov, a wonderfully preserved, traffic-free medieval village that just begs to be photographed.

 -Relax in Karlovy Vary (also known as Karlsbad), the biggest and most developed of the Czech Republic's spa resort towns.